lfit/releng-global-jjb/docs/jjb/lf-rtdv3-jobs.rst

 The RTDv3 Jenkins jobs publish documentation by triggering builds at ReadTheDocs.io.
-That build process clones the appropriate repository and transforms Real Simple Text (RST) and other files into HTML.
+That build process clones the appropriate repository and transforms reStructuredText (RST) and other files into HTML.
-Master project builds are performed separately from sub-project builds.
+All project's Read the Docs builds are performed separately from sub-project builds.

-The ReadTheDocs site supports multiple versions of documentation for the master project and every sub-project.
+The Read The Docs site supports multiple versions of documentation for the master project and every sub-project.
 Every project should have a development branch that's published at ReadTheDocs under the title "latest"; in git this is usually the "master" branch.
 Most projects